grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/03 Threshold Tab.md

 slug: '/cloud/analyzing-results/thresholds/'
 ---

-With thresholds, you can codify SLOs, and set pass/fail criteria for your test.
+With thresholds, you can set pass/fail criteria for your test metrics.
+Often testers use thresholds to codify their service-level objectives.

 After your test finishes, the **Thresholds** tab can give you valuable insight into how your system under test performed.

 > **ⓘ If a threshold fails, k6 marks the test as `Failed` in the UI.**